What to Look For in a Church

 Jesus gave the church an appointed task which is to make disciples in all the nations.
 A church can be orthodox, but have little in its culture that reveals concern for the unsaved.
 So one will want to ask, “How is this church working to make the gospel known?”

-These are some characteristics one should look for when searching for a congregation.
+These are some characteristics one should look for when searching for a new church.
+We at Grace Reformed Church do our are best to achieve these and other features of a biblical church.
+Feel free to ask the pastor or elders any of the questions we have suggested in this article (and others as well).
 However, a word of caution.
 There is no perfect church this side of heaven.
-Be willing to live with differences and unimportant flaws that you may find.
+Be willing to live with non-essential differences and unimportant flaws that you may find.
 Be discerning.
 Once you find such a church, commit yourself and your family to it and contribute to it’s life and fellowship.